 “Learning to code makes kids feel empowered, creative, and confident.”

 ― Susan Wojcicki, Senior Vice President at Google

 12. Kids Who Code Build Communication Skills

-In its simplest form communication is sharing a message with someone else and having them understand it.
+In its simplest form communication is sharing a message with someone else and having that person understand it.
 But, as we all know, communication is seldom that simple or straightforward.
-There are many ways to communicate: spoken word, written word, through pictures and images, etc. The list goes on.
+There are many ways to communicate: spoken word, written word, pictures and images, etc. The list goes on.

 Being able to communicate effectively is one of the most important life skills every kid needs to develop.
 Learning to code gives kids a lot of opportunities to communicate and develop their communications skills.

 Part of learning to code is being part of a team.
 To work well in a team kids need to be able to listen and understand, speak and be understood—in both written and spoken language.